 The concept design of the sports pavilion and amenity block is complete, and the detailed design phase is underway (see gallery of images below).

-Council will release a tender and award a construction contract by the end of 2022.
-Construction is due to begin in February 2023 and is expected to take 12 months.
+Council will release a tender and award a construction contract in due course.
+Construction is expected to begin in 2023 and take 12 months.

 The building will provide public toilet and change facilities, and a community sports club facility and event space.